RehabMan/OS-X-Null-Ethernet/README.md

 This method is most appropriate if you have a PCIe Ethernet device that is not supported or has drivers that do not work for it.
 Instead of creating a special device in your DSDT, the kext can directly attach to the PCI device.
 Install the kext, NullEthernet.kext, with Kext Wizard or your favorite kext installer, just as above.

 Instead of DSDT patching, you will instead create a custom NullEthernetInjector.
 To do so, modify the Info.plist in NullEthernetInjector.kext/Contents/Info.plist.
 Change IOPCIMatch to suit your device.
-Also, change the MAC-address property as appropriate.
+Also, change the MAC-address property as appropriate (default is 12:34:56:78:ab:cd).
 Then install your custom NullEthernetInjector.kext like you would any kext.
 When updates happen to the main NullEthernet.kext this step does not need to be repeated.

 ### Providing the MAC address: